ncolaian/my_scripts/README.md

   - make_pe_tags_identical.pl => ensures the tags on paired end tags are identical.
 Important for some downstream analysis
   - fasta_file_separator.pl => creates individual fasta files from a file that contains many entries
   - reverse_dna_file.pl => the sequences will be transformed to the opposite strand.
 So it will be reversed and bases will be switched.
+  - pre_mult_align_seq_flip.pl => this ensure all the sequences in a multiple alignment file are on the same strand.
+Important to do before running muscle because it doesn't account for this.

+lib:
+ Contains some basic modules that are used in some of my scripts (A lot of them need to be updated)
+ - Master_aln.pm => This module needs to be updated.
+Currently it creates a scoring matrix between two sequences.
+Can then get the location and value of the max score